 Introduction to Merge Sort in Data Structure

-It is a recursive procedure based on the divide and conquers technique to provide the solution to a problem.
-This means it divides the main problem into smaller problems and later on merges them to get the solution to the bigger one.
+It is a recursive procedure based on the divide and conquers technique to solve a problem.
+This means it divides the main problem into smaller problems and later merges them to get the solution to the bigger one.
 In Merge Sort, we divide the list of elements into smaller lists until and unless the single element is left in the list and then these are merged in correct order to get the sorted list of elements.
 This is also a comparison-based sorting algorithm with O(nlogn) of complexity.
 Here we will discuss merge sort in a data structure along with its algorithm and applications.

 Algorithm for Merge Sort in Data Structure

 Merge Sort works similar to quick Sort where one uses a divide and conquer algorithm to sort the array of elements.
-It uses a key process Merge(myarr, left,m, right) to combine the sub-arrays that were divided using m position element.
+It uses a key process Merge(myarr, left,m, right) to combine the sub-arrays divided using m position element.
 This process works on one assumption that the two sub-arrays contain the elements in a sorted manner.
 Below is pseudo-code to implement Merge Sort for a given array myarr which has its last index as right.